xddq/nodejs-typescript-modern-starter/README.md

 ### Debugging Code

+There are somewhat "different" ways of starting the debugger.
+Once is by starting the app and waiting for a debugger to connect and the other one is starting the app initiated by the debugger.
+I made the experience that the former works on any given code base, no matter the amount of transipilation or bundling steps and custom steups while the latter does fail in extremely customized scenarios.
+Therefore here only the first one is covered with examples.

-#### Vim
+#### Vim or Vscode

-- Start the node process with inspect-brk `yarn bundle && node --enable-source-maps --inspect-brk ./dist/src/index.js` in one terminal.
+- Run `yarn debug` in another terminal
-- Open src/index.ts `vim ./src/index.ts` in another terminal.
+- Open src/index.ts `vim ./src/index.ts` (or code ./src/index.ts) in another terminal.
-- Set breakpoint in line 6 (F9 is the default mapping)
+- Set breakpoint somewhere in the file at the console log (F9 is the default mapping).
-- Start vimspector by pressing F5
+- Start by pressing F5
 - Press F5 again, should see the console.log output
 - Done🎉

-#### Vscode

-- Open code, set a breakpoint in src/index.ts and just start debugging with F5.

 ### Debugging Tests

-#### Vim
+#### Vim or Vscode

-- Start the node process with inspect-brk `node --enable-source-maps --inspect-brk --no-lazy ./node_modules/.bin/jest --runInBand .` in one terminal.
+- Run `yarn debug:test` in another terminal
 - Open src/index.ts `vim ./src/hello.test.ts` in another terminal.
-- Set breakpoint in line 8 (F9 is the default mapping)
+- Set breakpoint in the line of the console log in the test file.
-- Start vimspector by pressing F5
+- Start by pressing F5 (then skip the jest internal file once with F5)
-- You should see the first console log already "testing returnHelloWorld()"
+- Check the terminal where you ran `yarn debug:test`, it should not display the console log yet.
-- Press F5 again, should see the second console.log "Done"
+- Press F5 again, should see the console.log output there now.
 - Done🎉

-#### Vscode

-- Open code and set a breakpoint in /src/hello.test.ts.
-- Go to the package.json in the 'scripts' sections, click on 'debug' and select 'test'.

 ## Linting